-The average life expectancy of a traditional gas furnace is between 16 and 20 years, if you keep it well maintained and have it serviced annually.
+The average expectancy of a traditional oil boiler is between 15 and 25 years if you keep it well maintained and have it serviced annually.
+A superior quality boiler, that is the most expensive available, can be maintained so that it lasts for 30+ years or more.

-Recommendation - a gas furnace heating system requires regular maintenance.
-This includes changing filters regularly according to manufactures recommendations.
+Recommendation - a oil boiler is a complex heating system that requires regular maintenance.
 Important parts of the system cannot be checked in a visual home inspection.
 I highly recommend you engage a qualified profession contractor to more thoroughly inspect and service this system upon settlement.